vsimakhin/web-logbook/README.md

 # Changelog

+## [3.1.1] - 21.05.2025

+- Fix: Potential user lockout when the username was not provided in email format.

 ## [3.1.0] - 17.05.2025

 - Note: Version 3 is now stable and released to production.
 The Docker image is also available under the `latest` tag.